-Currently, Temple engineers are using 3D printing technology using electrospinning to create bandages that can be individually printed to fit a patient's own skin.
-Or, as professor of instruction Jon Gerstenhaber noted, something that fits you.
+Assistant Professor of Instruction Dr. Jon Gerstenhaber has developed 3-D printing technology that uses electrospinning to create bandages that can be printed for a patient's own skin.
+Or, Dr. Gerstenhaber noted, something that fits you individually.

 "The main technique is making a fabric, sort of like a felt.
-Individual fibers are hundreds of nanometers wide—much thinner than a hair," Gerstenhaber described.
-"Instead of using wool fibers, we take soy proteins and turn them into very thin fibers.
+Individual fibers are hundreds of nanometers wide—much thinner than a hair," Dr. Gerstenhaber described.
+"We take soy proteins and turn them into very thin fibers.
 At an image level, it this looks a lot like the natural matrix of how our cells live."

-"Water-based solvents and the air flow, there aren't a lot of labs doing that yet," Gerstenhaber said.
+According to Dr. Gerstenhaber, i-CTERM is among the first groups using the soy protein solution in electrospinning instead of hazardous solvents.
+"Water-based solvents and the air flow, there aren't a lot of labs doing that yet," he said.